B5D8C641627B2/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/deploy/2-configure-wsus.md

 10. On the **Choose Languages** page, you have the option to select the languages from which WSUS will receive updates - all languages or a subset of languages. selecting a subset of languages will save disk space, but it is IMPORTANT to choose all of the languages that are needed by all the clients of this WSUS server. if you choose to get updates only for specific languages, select **Download updates only in these languages**, and then select the languages for which you want updates; otherwise, leave the default selection.

     > [!WARNING]
-    > if you select the option **Download updates only in these languages**, and this server has a downstream WSUS server connected to it, this option will force the downstream server to also use only the selected languages.
+    > If you select the option **Download updates only in these languages**, and this server has a downstream WSUS server connected to it, this option will force the downstream server to also use only the selected languages.

 11. After selecting the appropriate language options for your deployment, click **Next** to continue.

 12. The **Choose Products** page allows you specify the products for which you want updates. select product categories, such as Windows, or specific products, such as Windows Server 2008. selecting a product category selects all the products in that category.

-13. select the appropriate product options for your deployment, and then click **Next**.
+13. Select the appropriate product options for your deployment, and then click **Next**.

 14. On the **Choose Classifications** page, select the update classifications that you want to obtain.
 Choose all the classifications or a subset of them, and then click **Next**.